typohnebild/numpy-vs-mir/README.md

 | :---------------------------------------: | :--------------------------------------: |
 | ![](graphs/multigridD_flops.png?raw=true) | ![](graphs/multigridD_time.png?raw=true) |

+In the right figure we see the FLOP/s achieved during the benchmarks with the different D implementations.
+The _field_ version performs best, then follows close the _naive_ version.
+The _slice_ version achieves the lowest FLOP/s, because it is the slowest version, as it can be seen in the right figure.

 ### Python Benchmark

 |                     Flop/s                      |                      Time                      |
 | :---------------------------------------------: | :--------------------------------------------: |
 |  ![](graphs/multigridnumba_flops.png?raw=true)  |  ![](graphs/multigridnumba_time.png?raw=true)  |
 | ![](graphs/multigridnonumba_flops.png?raw=true) | ![](graphs/multigridnonumba_time.png?raw=true) |

+We split up the figures in different groups, the upper to pictures show the curves for the benchmarks that are accelerated with Numba, the lower ones are the that do not use Numba.
+What in all benchmarks stands out, is that there is no big difference visible between single and multithreaded version.
+This might be an effect of the relative small array sizes, but we did not actively parallelized the code and only set the allowed threads through the environment variables.
+When Numba is used there is no big difference between the Intel Python distribution, that used the Intel MKL and the "plain" Python version accelerated with Openblas.
+In the runs where Numba was not used, the Intel version is outperformed by the Openblas version.
+One aspect that possibly plays into it is the relative old NumPy version that is used in the Intel Python distribution.

 ### Benchmarks combined